 • Skin rash.

-Some may ask themselves, can Botox cause Bell’s palsy?
-The answer is: not really, no. Botox is considered a generally safe injection, and only through mishandling by an inexperienced professional could problems similar to Bell’s palsy occur, but even then, the effect of a wrongly administered injection would be on the facial muscles and not the nerves, as is the case with this condition.
-Even so, the injection must be administered by a qualified medical professional.
+Some patients and professionals may ask themselves, can Botox cause Bell’s palsy?
+The answer to this question is: not really, no. Botox is considered a generally safe, problem-free injectable, and it is only through product mishandling by any inexperienced professional that problems similar to Bell’s palsy occur.
+Though, even then, the effect of a wrongly administered injection would be limited to the facial muscles and not the nerves, as is the case with this health condition.
+No matter what, to eliminate the risk of complications, it must only be administered by a qualified medical professional.

 It should also be noted that pregnant women and those breastfeeding should avoid this type of treatment.
 Botulinum toxin injections are also not suitable for people allergic to some of their ingredients, patients with an infection around the injection site or neuromuscular disorders such as myasthenia gravis, and those who are taking aminoglycosides or muscle relaxants.